- Home

 For example:

-- Mary and Joe Smith, a married couple, are covered by the Health Savings Plan; they have no disqualifying coverage during 2023.
+- Mary and Joe Smith, a married couple, are covered by the Health Savings Plan; they have no disqualifying coverage during 2024.

 - The Smiths have Employee and Spouse coverage under the Health Savings Plan for four months (4/12ths of a year) before Mary, who turns 65 in May, enrolls in Medicare.

-The Smiths—Mary and Joe together—may contribute a total of $2,583 ($7,750 x 4/12) to an HSA.
+The Smiths—Mary and Joe together—may contribute a total of $2,766 ($8,300 x 4/12) to an HSA.
 This amount can be divided between their HSAs in any way they choose.

 Joe, who turns 65 in October, keeps his Healthy Savings Plan coverage through September and enrolls in Medicare in October.
-Joe would be allowed an additional HSA contribution of $1,604 for five months ($3,850 x 5/12).
+Joe would be allowed an additional HSA contribution of $1,729 for five months ($4,150 x 5/12).
 Note: Five is the number of months of Employee Only coverage that Joe had (May – September) following the four months of Employee and Spouse coverage (January – April) and before he turned age 65 and enrolled in Medicare in October.

 Mary and Joe can make HSA catch-up contributions, too.
 Mary can make catch-up contributions for four months and Joe for nine months.
-These are the number of months in 2023 before Mary and Joe, respectively, reached age 65 and enrolled in disqualifying coverage.
+These are the number of months in 2024 before Mary and Joe, respectively, reached age 65 and enrolled in disqualifying coverage.

 Yes.
-As long as you meet the University’s benefits-eligibility requirements, you can enroll in the Health Savings Plan.
+As long as you meet the university’s benefits-eligibility requirements, you can enroll in the Health Savings Plan.
 If you’re not HSA-eligible, you can’t open and contribute to a Health Savings Account.
 Instead, consider contributing to a Healthcare Flexible Spending Account (FSA).

 No. You cannot contribute to an HSA once you enroll in Medicare.